dmitry-salnikov/articles/_posts/2009-04-28-a-simple-feed-aggregator-with-modern-perl-part-2.md

 For the feed aggregator, I will use **Moose**, **KiokuDB** and our **DBIx::Class** schema.
 Before we get started, I'd would like to give a short introduction to Moose and KiokuDB.

 Moose is a "A postmodern object system for Perl 5".
 Moose brings to OO Perl some really nice concepts like roles, a better syntax, "free" constructor and destructor, ...
-If you don't already know Moose, check "http://www.iinteractive.com/moose/":http://www.iinteractive.com/moose/ for more informations.
+If you don't already know Moose, check [it here](http://www.iinteractive.com/moose/) for more information.

 KiokuDB is a Moose based frontend to various data stores [...]
 Its purpose is to provide persistence for "regular" objects with as little effort as possible, without sacrificing control over how persistence is actually done, especially for harder to serialize objects. [...]
 KiokuDB is meant to solve two related persistence problems: